How To Start a Vegetable Garden

 Related: 13 Easy-to-Grow Vegetables & Herbs

-- Start with rich, organic soil.
+- Prepare Your Soil Start with rich, organic soil.
 Supplement with organic compost, usually found at garden centers, to give plants a boost.

-- Companion planting, such as edible marigolds planted near tomatoes to repel pests, builds on symbiotic combinations for a healthy partnership both in the garden and on the plate.
+- Consider Companion Planting Companion planting, such as edible marigolds planted near tomatoes to repel pests, builds on symbiotic combinations for a healthy partnership both in the garden and on the plate.

-- Ultimately, the kitchen garden will inspire you to celebrate fresh flavors.
+- Use the Kitchen for Inspiration Ultimately, the kitchen garden will inspire you to celebrate fresh flavors.
 Think of yourself as a food artist, building color in the garden and on your plate.

 Helpful Gardening Resources